Amadon Grant

-This award is designed to assist persons working in the area of distribution and systematics (taxonomy) of raptors.
-Systematics covers a wide array of interests from molecular work to differential migration of populations from various geographic regions, for example.
-Distribution also covers a wide array of interests but should have something to do with where raptors live or why they are there.
+THE AWARD: This award is designed to assist persons working on the distribution and systematics, or taxonomy, of raptors.
+Systematics covers a wide array of interests from molecular work to differential migration of populations from various geographic regions, for example distribution also covers a wide array of interests but should have something to do with where raptors live or why they are there.

 Deadline: June 30